andydunstall/piko/docs/deploy/observability.md

 overrides `--log.level` for the configured subsystems.
 Such as `--log.subsystems server.http,metrics,proxy.forwarder`.

-Subsystem fields can contain segments separated by periods.
-Such as `server`, `server.http`, `server.http.route`, ...
-This is used to separate types of logs so you don't have to enable all logs for a given subsystem.

-`--log.subsystems` enables any subsystem whose starting segments match the given filter.
-Such as `--log.subsystems server` will match logs with subsystem `server`, `server.http`, `server.http.route`..., though `--log.subsystems server.http.route` will only match `server.http.route`.
+`--log.subsystems` enables any subsystem that are an exact match of the given list.
+Such as `gossip` will match `gossip` but not `gossip.kite`.

 ## Metrics
 Both the Pico server and agent expose Prometheus metrics at /pico/v1/metrics.